Androz2091/discord-giveaways/README.md

 * **options.embedColor**: a hexadecimal color for the embeds of giveaways.
 * **options.embedColorEnd**: a hexadecimal color the embeds of giveaways when they are ended.
 * **options.reaction**: the reaction that users will have to react to in order to participate.
+* **options.requirements**: Requirements for your giveaway. e.g Must have role, must join this server, must send 100 messages.

 This allows you to start a new giveaway.
 Once the `start()` function is called, the giveaway starts and you only have to observe the result, the package does the rest!